Here is a way of improving Morse Code proficiency at speeds above 25 wpm.

 for training sequences of four words.

-Sequences are separated by pauses of twelve
+Sequences are separated by pauses of about 15 seconds:

 The article Using a Dual–Lever Paddle[10] by Chuck Adams, K7QO